lvmengxi/Genomic-sequencing-data-analysis/README.md

 # MLV-2016
-Please make sure the file are in the right filepath.
+Please make sure the files are in the right filepath.
 And then you can run the command line to generate results.
 If you have any question, please email me lvmengxi@udel.edu